SaOYaD123/aesthetic-wallpapers/README.md

 # Aesthetic Wallpapers

-Welcome to the **Aesthetic Wallpapers** repository! ✨ This collection is dedicated to bringing visually stunning and artistic wallpapers to enhance your desktop or mobile experience.
+Welcome to the **Aesthetic Wallpapers** repository! ✨ This collection is dedicated to bringing visually stunning and artistic wallpapers to enhance your desktop experience.
 Whether you're into minimalism, nature, abstract art, or vibrant colors, we've got you covered! 🌈

 <h1 align="center">
   <img src="https://readme-typing-svg.demolab.com/?lines=🎉+Welcome+to+Aesthetic+Wallpapers!;🎨+Enhance+Your+Setup+With+Artistic+Designs;🌿+Explore+Minimalism,+Nature,+Abstract+Art;&font=Poppins">